sergioburdisso/pyss3/docs/tutorials/movie-review-notebook.rst

      Training: 100%|██████████| 2/2 [00:19<00:00, 10.00s/it]

-As mentioned above, we will save this trained model for later use (from the ``PySS3 Command Line`` as the tutorial suggest)
+As mentioned above, we will save this trained model for later use.

 .. code:: python